dotnet/docs-mobile/docs/android/binding-libs/advanced-concepts/resolving-java-dependencies.md

 With this, the binding process knows the Java dependency is satisfied by the NuGet package.

+> [!NOTE]
-> Note: NuGet packages specify their own dependencies, so you will not need to worry about transitive dependencies.
+> NuGet packages specify their own dependencies, so you will not need to worry about transitive dependencies.

 ## `<ProjectReference>`